aws-samples/aws-modernization-with-tigera/content/050_modules/module_1.md

         collectLogs: Enabled
         logIntervalSeconds: 5
         logRequestsPerInterval: -1
     EOF
     ```

     {{% notice info %}}
-This creates `l7-log-collector` daemonset in the `calico-system` namespace which contains `enovy-proxy` pod for application log collection and security.
+This creates `l7-log-collector` daemonset in the `calico-system` namespace which contains `envoy-proxy` pod for application log collection and security.
     {{% /notice %}}

-    c.
+    b.
 Enable L7 logs for the application service.

     {{% notice tip %}}
 To opt a service into L7 log collection, you need to annotate the service with `projectcalico.org/l7-logging=true` annotation.